duereg/hugo-site/content/blog/20210110-measurable-technical-state-of-the-team.md

 "Good" Runbooks
 * Can you actually fix problems from them?
+* Do they cover most of the common errors your systems experience?

 "Good" Alerting
 * Do the alerts identity the issue and point towards resolution, or the tools to resolve?
+* When your alerts fire, does that cause an action, or do they frequently get ignored/silenced?

 Non-Noisy Alerts
 * Are your on-calls dreading their shifts because of pages day & night?